 - Accommodation details: Proof of accommodation, such as hotel bookings or an invitation letter from a Moroccan host.

-Depending on the purpose of trip, Italy visitors may need to provide additional documents such as:
+Depending on the purpose of the trip, Italy visitors may need to provide additional documents such as:

 - Work contracts for employment